Data-analysis software framework 2DMAT and its application to experimental measurements for two-dimensional material structures: Software

 \section{Software}

 \verb|2DMAT| is a framework for applying a search algorithm to a forward problem solver $D_{\rm cal}(X)$ in order to find the optimal solution of $F(X)$, such as determining the optimized atomic positions.
+A prototype package of \verb|2DMAT| was developed as a private program \cite{TANAKA2020_ACTA_PHYS_POLO, TANAKA_2020_Preprint,HOSHI_2021_SION}.
+We then added several new features to the code and released 2DMAT as an open-source software framework.
 The structure of \verb|2DMAT| is shown in Fig. \ref{FIG-2dmat}.

 \verb|2DMAT| requires one input file with the TOML format~\cite{TOML} and reference files for the forward problem solver, for example, the experimental data to be fitted.
 The input file has the following six sections\footnote{A section, called a 'table' in TOML, is a set of parameters specified in the \texttt{name = value} format.}: